Function-Correcting $b$-symbol Codes for Locally $(\lambda, \rho,b)$-Functions: Redundancy of FCBSC for locally -functions

 \section{Redundancy of FCBSC for locally $(\lambda,\rho,b)$-functions}

-Rajput et al.~\cite{Rajput2025} derived several bounds on the optimal redundancy for \((f,t)\)-FCC corresponding to locally \((\lambda,\rho)\)-functions with respect to the Hamming distance.
-They further demonstrated that this optimal redundancy is achievable for locally \((4,2t)\)-functions under certain conditions.
-In this section, we derive a recurrence relation connecting the optimal redundancy for \(b\) and \((b+1)\)-symbol read channels.
-Furthermore, we establish upper bounds on the optimal redundancy of locally defined functions for general \(b\)-symbol read channels.
+Rajput et al.~\cite{Rajput2025} derived several bounds on the optimal redundancy of $(f,t)$-FCCs corresponding to locally $(\lambda,\rho)$-functions with respect to the Hamming distance.
+They further demonstrated that the optimal redundancy is achievable for locally $(4,2t)$-functions under certain conditions.
+In this section, we derive a recurrence relation connecting the optimal redundancy for $b$ and $(b+1)$-symbol read channels.
+Furthermore, we establish upper bounds on the optimal redundancy of FCBSCs for locally bounded functions over $b$-symbol read channels.
 These findings generalize several of the bounds established in \cite{Rajput2025} to the broader setting of the \(b\)-symbol distance model.